Gluten Free S'Mores Cookies were originally posted in May 2022 and have been updated with new pictures, helpful tips, and a video.

 - Refrigerate dough for at least ½ an hour, but up to 3 days.

-- Weigh out 85-90 gram portions of dough and flatten each in the palm of one hand.
+- Weigh out 85-90 gram portions of dough (for smaller cookies) and 135-140 gram portions (for larger cookies) and flatten each in the palm of one hand.
 Add a large marshmallow to middle of flattened dough and pinch dough up around marshmallow, but not covering completely (you want the top of the marshmallow exposed).

 - Place shaped cookies on parchment-lined baking sheet and freeze for 15 minutes.